bjbutterfield25/startup/README.md

 - **Service** - Backend service with endpoints for:
   - Login
   - Leaving comments
 - **DB/Login** - Stores users and comments in database.
 Login and register users.
-Credentials will be secure stored in database.
+Credentials will be securely stored in database.
 Can only leave comments if authenticated.
 - **WebSocket** - When a user leaves a comment, all other users will be able to see it.

 ## 🚀 AWS deliverable